How to Enable or Disable a Firewall on Windows and Mac

 The hidden icons route

 Here’s the shorter route to accessing the Microsoft Defender Firewall toggle.
-In our case, the Windows Defender icon resides in the hidden icons pop-up balloon.
+In my case, the Windows Defender icon resides in the hidden icons pop-up balloon.
 However, you may see the icon seated on the Taskbar instead.

-Step 2: Click on the Windows Security icon.
+Step 2: Select the Windows Security icon.

 Step 3: The Windows Security panel appears on your screen.
 Select Firewall & network protection on the left.